-Figure 19.4: Curvature motion finite difference scheme applied on each level set separately, at scales 1, 2, 3, 4, 5.
+Figure 13.4: Curvature motion finite difference scheme applied on each level set separately, at scales 1, 2, 3, 4, 5.
 The processed image is then reconstructed by the threshold superposition principle.
 In contrast with the same scheme directly applied on the image, this scheme yields a fully contrast invariant smoothing.
-However, a comparison with Figure 19.3 shows that the resulting images are very close to each other.
-This shows that the contrast invariance is almost achieved when applying the finite difference scheme directly on a good quality image.
-As we shall see in Figure 19.6, if the initial image is noisy, the difference between both methods can be huge.
+However, a comparison with Figure 13.3 shows that the resulting images are very close to each other.
+This shows that the contrast invariance is almost achieved when applying the finite difference scheme directly on the image.
+The experiment makes sense if the original image is of good quality, that is relatively smooth and with no strong oscillations.
+In that case, it can be considered as a distance function to each one of its own level sets.
+As we shall see in Figure 13.6, if the initial image is noisy, the difference between both methods can be huge.

-19.4 Numerical normalization of scale.
+13.4 Numerical normalization of scale.